Geeksltd/MSharp.Docs/Tutorials/3/README.md

 - **DatabaseOption.Transient**: Nothing will be saved to the database and every saved entities life depend on the current application running process
 - **DatabaseOption.Custom**: You should define for the M# framework how to save entity

 **Name** method used to change the name of the object to our custom name that in this case we have set its name to *Project*.
-As our requirements told us, we should make sure that the project name is unique, to achieve this goal M# has a method with the name of **UniqueCombinarion**.
+As our requirements told us, we should make sure that the project name is unique, to achieve this goal M# has a method named **UniqueCombinarion**.
 In this method you should write your custom property name here.
 In a similar way add another entity type called *Task* but this time with a set of properties shown in the snippet below:

 ```C#